 MFA in Photography at University of Hartford (2016).
 B.A. in Photojournalism from The Danish School of Media and Journalism (2010).
 Photojournalist at Jyllands-Posten (2007-2008).
 Recipient of a Cultural exchange Scholarship for photography studies at FAMU in Prague (2009).
 Has worked as a freelance photographer since 2010.
 With DIS since 2015.

-Researcher at Karolinska Institute Stockholm in perinatal mental health and fellow at Columbia University, College of Physicians and Surgeons, New York.
-Worked as psychotherapist in Shanghai, New York, Zurich, and Stockholm.
-M.S.
+Postdoctoral fellow at Karolinska Institute Stockholm and UiT - The Arctic University of Norway in Perinatal Mental Health and Fellow at Columbia University, College of Physicians and Surgeons, New York.
+Visiting Researcher at Fudan University, Medical School, Shanghai, China.
+PhD from Karolinska Institute, M.S.
 Psychotherapy (New York City University, 2015), M.A.
-Linguistics, M.S. in Psychology (University of Gothenburg, 2009).
+Linguistics, M.S. in Psychology (University of Gothenburg, 2009), B.A.
+(University of Zurich 2007).
+Works as clinical psychotherapist in Shanghai, New York, Zurich, and Stockholm.
 With DIS since 2016.

 Architect MAA (Aarhus School of Architecture, 2014).
 Own practice since 2014 working with a phenomenological focus and experimental approach in architectural assignments, competitions, and artistic work from stay at artist residencies.
 Former employed at SLETH, AVPD, BriqGroup.
 With DIS since 2016.